Evelyn’s father was indeed at home.

 “As long as there’s no madwoman in the attic.”
 I let out a little sigh.
 “I suppose I don’t have a choice now, do I?”

 Raine cocked an eyebrow at me.
 “You always have a choice, Heather.
 Always.
 You could tell me – right now, right here – to get back in the car, get Evee in with you, and drive out of here.
 And I’d do it, through the night.
 I would.
-If you feel unsafe, you feel wrong here, I’d do it.
+If you feel unsafe, if you feel wrong here, I’d do it.
 I swear.”

 “Raine, don’t be ridiculous.”